-We went to the east coast for two weeks in July, and my sister met me in Maine with small bag full of New Hampshire purslane—that low branching succulent that many American gardeners throw in the yard trimmings without a second thought.
-She’d rescued it from her garden for me.
-It was really cool, as my sister is far from a wild food convert.
+We went to the east coast for two weeks in July, and my sister met me in Maine with a small bag of New Hampshire purslane—that low branching succulent that many gardeners throw in the yard trimmings without a second thought.
 I promptly boiled it up and served it with butter and salt to the extended family.
 My sister thought it was the perfect topping for the bratwursts.

 Processing the Purslane

-First I washed the purslane outside with the hose, sorting dead pieces out and cutting off roots and young shoots to be planted in the back yard.
+First I washed it outside with the hose, sorting dead pieces out and cutting off roots and young shoots to be planted in the back yard.
 Then it was on to the kitchen sink, where I filled the basin and bathed the purslane in batches, swishing it around in the water and then individually sorting, washing , pulling off dead leaves, and cutting thick stalks into a separate pile.
 At one point, sweating and frustrated, I asked myself if it was worth all the effort.
+Turns out it was.

 Here is what I made:

-- Sweet Pickled Purslane Stems – I cut off the thicker stems (discarding the thickest) and made a jar of sweet pickled purslane stems using the icebox sweet pickle recipe I got from my grandmother.
+- Sweet Pickled Purslane Stems – I cut off the thicker stems (discarding the thickest) and made a jar of sweet pickled purslane stems using my grandmother’s icebox sweet pickle recipe.
 I’ve been eating these, finely chopped, along with tomatillo salsa on chips.
-(Bill, how did I forget to take those frozen tomatillo cubes with me?
-Argh!)

 - Blanched Purslane – I didn’t know anything about blanching before, but apparently that’s the way to prepare greens and veggies if one plans to freeze them while still maintaining culinary goodness.
 (Thayer explains this in his chapter, “Storing Wild Foods,” in The Forager’s Harvest.)
 Basically you drop greens (1 minute) or veggies (5 minutes) into boiling water before freezing them.
 I ended up freezing a couple quarts of purslane.